eduardogr/puppet-hosts/README.md

 ### Public classes

-* hosts: The main class used to interact with this module.
+* `hosts`: The main class used to interact with this module.

 ### Private classes